tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 Demonstrate how to use the `groupby` function.
 Live code the following examples.

-* A DataFrame can be grouped by any series that contains repeating values or categories.
+* A DataFrame can be grouped by any Series that contains repeating values or categories.
 To group data, use the `groupby` function.
-The `groupby` function accepts a series name as an argument.
+The `groupby` function accepts a Series name as an argument.
 Users can also specify a return column with brackets, `[]`.

   ```python
   # Group by crypto data by cryptocurrency